licitdev/docs/configuration/data-model/relationships.md

 	<source src="" type="video/mp4" />
 </video>

-The easiest way to configure an O2O is to follow the guide on how to [create a field (standard)](/configruation/data-model/fields/#create-a-field-standard) and select **Many to Many** from the template wizard.
+The easiest way to configure an M2M is to follow the guide on how to [create a field (standard)](/configruation/data-model/fields/#create-a-field-standard) and select **Many to Many** from the template wizard.

 The relationship types we have seen so far only required one foreign key column to link the parent collection and related collection.
 An M2M relationship is composed _of two foreign key columns_ stored within an additional table, called a _junction table_, which stores each linked row between the parent table and related table.

 Junction tables are required in M2M relationships because the number of relationships created can _(and often will!)_ outnumber the number of rows in either data table.
-In other words, if you have `x` rows in the parent column and `y` rows in the related column, you need room to store `x * y` rows.
+In other words, if you have `x` rows in the parent column and `y` rows in the related column, you need room to store up to `x * y` rows.
 Junction tables provide a place to store all the relationships between rows, no matter how many exist.

 To demonstrate this, let's think about the relationship between recipes and ingredients: a _recipe_ can have many _ingredients_, and _ingredients_ can be in many _recipes_.